RyGuy994/MATER/README.md

 ## About the Code

 Apologies for any perceived shortcomings in the code quality.
-This project is an ongoing learning experience for me who is passionate about creating something valuable.
+This project is an ongoing learning experience for myself who is passionate about creating something valuable.
 Contributions, suggestions, and improvements are always welcome!

 ## Getting Started